 Proposal Permit: Required

-Permit Fee: $1,000.00 includes (1) bottle of Dom Perignon vintage champagne, rose petals, private cupola, VIP elevator to the 23rd floor and the most stunning views of the Chicago skyline
+The most extravagant location in the entire city of Chicago to get engaged includes one bottle of Dom Perignon vintage champagne, rose petals, a VIP elevator to the 23rd floor, a private rooftop cupola, and stunning views of the Chicago skyline and river below.

 Work with the culinary team to craft a special menu of reimagined customizable cuisine to enjoy in LH Cupola’s original beaux-arts intimate space for memorable moments before and after s/he exclaims, “Yes!”